-SB 379 (Jackson, 2015) - This bill addresses climate adaptation and resilience strategies through the inclusion of goals, policies, and objectives based on a climate vulnerability assessment.
-AB 747 (Levine, 2019) - This bill identifies evacuation routes and their capacity, safety, and viability under a range of emergency scenarios.

-3. SB 99 (Nielsen, 2019) - This bill identifies residential developments in hazard areas that have fewer than two emergency evacuation routes.

-4. AB 1409 (Levine, 2021) - This bill identifies evacuation locations.
+- SB 379 (Jackson, 2015) This bill addresses climate adaptation and resilience strategies through the inclusion of goals, policies, and objectives based on a climate vulnerability assessment. - 2.
+AB 747 (Levine, 2019) This bill identifies evacuation routes and their capacity, safety, and viability under a range of emergency scenarios. - 3.
+SB 99 (Nielsen, 2019) This bill identifies residential developments in hazard areas that have fewer than two emergency evacuation routes. - 4.
+AB 1409 (Levine, 2021) This bill identifies evacuation locations.

-Prior to the adoption of the Safety Element Update, state law requires consultation with key state agencies to ensure that all information known to the agencies are incorporated into the Safety Element Update.
+Prior to the adoption of the Safety Element Update, state law requires consultation with key state agencies to ensure that all information known to the agencies are incorporated into the The Honorable Board of Supervisors April 5, 2022 Page 5

+Safety Element Update.
 DRP consulted with CAL FIRE, California Geological Survey of the Department of Conservation, and the Governor's Office of Emergency Services.